Official websites use .gov

 Course Syllabus: https://apps.usfa.fema.gov/ax/syll/syllabus_r0772.pdf PDF 471KB

-Applicants not employed full time in the fire investigation field may be eligible and must submit a detailed letter from the chief of the department attesting to their position, duties, and responsibilities as related to fire investigation and involvement with the prosecution of state arson laws, if any.
+Applicants who are not employed full-time in the fire investigation field may be eligible.
+However, applicants must submit a detailed letter from the chief of the department, attesting to their position, duties, and responsibilities as related to fire investigation and involvement with the prosecution of federal, state or tribal arson laws, if any.

-Incident Command System (ICS)-100-level and ICS-200-level training.
-Preferred courses are Q462 and Q463 available through NFA Online.
+ICS-100-level and ICS-200-level training.
 Chief's signature on the application attests that the applicant has completed this required training.

 Successful completion of the following 10 CFITrainer.net modules (transcript MUST be submitted with application):